BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 Used it as part of my work to create content for Instagram or for my university projects and Youtube videos.
 ### Affinity Suite
 The Affinity suite consists of Affinity Photo, Affinity Designer and Affinity Publisher.
-Great software for photo editing like Photoshop without the predatory practises and bloat.
+Great software for photo editing like Photoshop without the predatory practices and bloat.
 I use Affinity Designer and Publisher for designs that require more work and details like editorial pages.

 Has a one time cost.
 It is probably going to fall behind in functionality soon though as it is not working enough on integrating AI capabilities which will be mandatory in the future.
 ### Aseprite
-A basic image editor optimised for pixel art and animations.
+A basic image editor optimized for pixel art and animations.
 And that is also what I use it for.

 Has a small one time cost.